Polk Brothers: Decline and bankruptcy

 A fire during the evening of June 1, 1987 that gutted the company's warehouse and adjacent headquarters at 8311 W. North Avenue in Melrose Park put the company in financial straits, and the death a year later of 71-year-old CEO Sol Polk sent it spiraling downward.
 The 1990-91 recession and the arrival of new competitors such as Best Buy sealed Polk Bros.' fate.

 The chain officially closed its doors on July 8, 1992, in a grand "going out of business" sale.

 A Menards occupied the rebuilt Polk Brothers store in Melrose Park until the mid-2010s when it moved out of that store to build a store of its own further west on North Avenue just east of the now-demolished Navistar plant.

 Polk Bros.
 Foundation

 The company's assets were rolled over into the Polk Bros.
 Foundation, today one of the Chicago area's largest charitable organizations.
 With assets of $385 million, the foundation in one year dispensed 350 grants totaling $15.7 million to organizations.
 The foundation has funded organizations such as the Chicago Children's Choir, The Chicago High School for the Arts (ChiArts), and the University of Chicago.

 The Polks also had a vast investment portfolio that included ownership interests in such bygone Chicago retailers as Wieboldt's and Goldblatt's.
-They also held thousands of acres of real estate around the country, most of it divested over the past 15 years.
-One of the last parcels, 60 acre prime in the Malibu Hills north of Los Angeles, has a sale pending.
+They also held thousands of acres of real estate around the country, most of it divested.